 Steels in additive manufacturing: relevance of microstructure, alloy design and properties

-Why is it worth to study steels in additive manufacturing?
-The answer relates to the specific features both, of the process and of the complex thermodynamcis and kinetics of steels:
+The answer relates to the specific features of the process and of the complex thermodynamcis and kinetics of steels:

 A wide range of steels is nowadays used in Additive Manufacturing (AM).
 The different matrix microstructure components and phases such as austenite, ferrite, and martensite as well as the various precipitation phases such as intermetallic precipitates and carbides generally eqipp steels with a huge variability in microstructure and properties.

-These features are influenced substantially through the specific boundary conditions associated with the AM processing, particularly regarding change in segregation behaviour, the rapid cooling and the repeated heating experienced by the subsequent layer build-up.
+These features are influenced substantially through the specific boundary conditions associated with the AM processing, particularly regarding changes in segregation behaviour, the very rapid cooling but also the repeated re-heating experienced by the subsequent layer build-up.
 Hence, any targetted design of steels suited for AM must involve the effects of these process parameters on the resulting microstructure, precipitation and transformation response and thus the properties.

 What is the difference between conventional steel design and steel design for additive manufacturing?